bhumika1240/cmpn202-operating-systems/week1.md

 ![network configuration output](images/week1/network.png)

 **Explanation:**
-This screenshot confirms the server’s private IP address and isolated VirtualBox network configuration.
-This command lists all network interfaces and their assigned IP addresses.
-It confirms that the server has been assigned a private IP address within the VirtualBox isolated network, ensuring that the system is not exposed to external networks.
+This screenshot shows the output of the `ip addr` command, listing the server’s network interfaces and assigned IP address.
+It confirms that the server is using a private IP address within an isolated VirtualBox network, ensuring the system is not exposed externally.

 ---